2006 GAA Interprovincial Championship

 The 2006 GAA Interprovincial Championship, (also known as the Railway Cup or The Martin Donnelly Cup was a Gaelic Athletic Association competition between the four provinces of the Island of Ireland.
-The 2006 football final was held at Boston in the United States of America and the hurling final was played at Pearse Stadium, Galway, Ireland on October, 2006.
-2006s interprovincial championship finished with Leinster claiming the Martin Donnelly cup in both hurling and Gaelic football.
+The 2006 football final was held at Boston in the United States of America and the hurling final was played at Pearse Stadium, Galway, Ireland in October 2006.
+2006's interprovincial championship finished with Leinster claiming the Martin Donnelly cup in both hurling and Gaelic football.

 Football

 Leinster v Ulster

 Leinster made the Boston final due to a win over Ulster at Kingspan Breffni Park.
-The game was refereed by P Russell from Tipperary.
+The game was refereed by P. Russell from Tipperary.